Progress in foundations

 Thought for food

-The Nutrition and Food Network brings together world leading research teams across Imperial’s Faculties to respond to key emerging global challenges in Nutrition, Food and Health.
+The Centre for Translational Nutrition and Food Research brings together world leading research teams across Imperial’s Faculties to respond to key emerging global challenges in Nutrition, Food and Health.

 Imperial’s Centre for Quantum Engineering, Science and Technology (QUEST), unites the disciplines of physics, chemistry, computer science, materials and, increasingly, engineering, to push forward the boundaries of quantum technology – for example in quantum computing.